Concordium/concordium.github.io/source/shared/net/guides/overview-shared-accounts.rst

 ------

 A user creates the account that's going to be used as a shared account.
-See :ref:`Create an account in the Desktop Wallet <create-account-desktop>`.
+See :ref:`Create an account in the Desktop Wallet <create-account>`.

 Step 2
 ------